sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 3) Check the ASIC related programming state and the status in ASIC_DB.
 4) Check the actual ASIC.

-1) How to check the configuration & status of ports?
+1) How to check the configuration & status of ports

 Following "show" commands can be used to check the port status.